What Determines the Brightness of the Magnetically Open Solar Corona?: Insights from Three-dimensional Radiative Magnetohydrodynamic Simulations and Observations: Numerical simulations of magnetically open solar corona

 For more quantitative analysis, we performed a binary classification of open-field regions by the synthesized AIA 193 \AA\ intensity using receiver operating characteristic (ROC) curve analysis.
 The results are shown in Figure~\ref{fig:sim:aia_hist}.
 The histograms of the open and closed regions (left panel) exhibit an overlap between the two distributions.
 Depending on the threshold value of synthesized AIA 193 \AA\ intensity, the area of open-field regions can be overestimated (false positive) or underestimated (false negative).
 The synthesized AIA 193 \AA\ intensity is a good indicator of open-field regions, but the threshold value should be carefully chosen.
 The right panel shows the ROC curve, which is used to evaluate the performance of a binary classifier.
 The area under the ROC curve (AUC) is \(0.89\), indicating that the synthesized AIA 193 \AA\ intensity is still a good indicator of open-field regions if the threshold value is carefully chosen.
 The optimal intensity threshold by the Youden's J statistic is \(19.9\) DN s\(^{-1}\) pix\(^{-1}\), consistent with the typical threshold value (\(20\) DN s\(^{-1}\) pix\(^{-1}\)) used in this paper.

 In observational studies, coronal holes are typically detected in EUV or X-ray images at spatial resolutions lower than those used in our simulations.
-This lower spatial resolution can cause signals from coronal holes and quiet regions to be mixed, potentially leading to an underestimation of the true coronal hole area and associated open magnetic flux, which would be apparent at higher resolution.
+This lower resolution can mix signals from coronal holes and quiet regions, leading to underestimation of the true coronal hole area and associated ``open'' magnetic flux that would be apparent at higher resolution.

-To investigate the effect of spatial resolution, we re-binned our simulation data and evaluated the magnetic flux within the resulting coronal holes at various spatial resolutions.
-Figure~\ref{fig:sim:ch_vs_open_rebin} presents a comparison between the true open magnetic flux (derived from the original high-resolution data) and the magnetic flux measured within the detected coronal holes for different effective pixel sizes after re-binning.
-For all analyzed resolutions, the intensity threshold for coronal hole detection was fixed at \(20\) DN s\(^{-1}\) pix\(^{-1}\).
-Averages were calculated over \(12\times12\) Mm\(^2\) patches across the horizontal domain.